libsigcplusplus/libsigcplusplus/MSVC_NMake/README.txt

         $(X) is the short version of the Visual Studio used, as follows:
         2017: 15

+USE_COMPAT_LIBS: Build the sigc++ DLL and .lib with the filename
+                 'sigc-vc150(d)-3_0' for all builds.
+This is for compatibility reasons, if re-building dependent code is not convenient, for instance

 Explanation of options, set by <option>=1:
 ------------------------------------------
 BOOST_DLL: When building the benchmark, link to a DLL build of the Boost